-- Except for the Franchise Fee, Opening Advertising, and Additional Funds, the costs shown are estimates based on franchised HoneyBaked Stores that opened during fiscal years 2019, 2020, and 2021 and anticipated changes in size and decor of HoneyBaked Stores to be opened in 2022.
+- Except for the Franchise Fee, Opening Advertising, and Additional Funds, the costs shown are estimates based on franchised HoneyBaked Stores that opened during fiscal years 2020, 2021, and 2022 and anticipated changes in size and decor of HoneyBaked Stores to be opened in fiscal year 2023.

 1. Franchise Fee: $30,000

 - If you sign an Area Development Agreement, the $10,000 Development Fee that you pay for each Store will be credited against the Franchise Fee that is due when you sign the Franchise Agreement for each Store.

 2. Travel and Living Expenses While Training: $2,000 to $7,500

 - The franchisor provides initial training at no charge, but you must arrange and pay for all transportation, lodging, meals, and wages for each person who attends the training.
 These costs will vary depending on the distance traveled and the type of accommodations.

 3. Real Estate and Improvements: $148,700 to $318,600

 - If you are developing a new Store, you must install flooring, counters, wiring, display shelving, and other items, and you must paint, as required by the specifications provided by the franchisor.

 - The cost will vary depending on the condition of the premises, square footage, lease negotiations, and the extent to which your landlord funds leasehold improvements.

 - These costs assume some amount of landlord contribution.